CASE COMPETITION / 11–12 SEPTEMBER 2026

 International cities

-1. Unique development-focussed competition
+1. Unique development-focused competition

 2. Foster camaraderie with fellow students